9. Nonlinear Optimization (Single Variable)

 End Sub

-The following is an example code using the reverse communication version VBA library subroutine Dfmin_r.
+Below is an example using Dfmin_r, the reverse communication version (RCI).

 Sub Start()